sci256 | undergraduate

 Ecosystem Structure, Function, and Change

-Analyze the implication of species interactions in ecosystem management and restoration.
+- Examine the implication of species interactions on ecosystems.

 Describe water supply, use, and management.

-Identify potential impacts of environmental pollution to human and ecosystem health.
+- Determine the effects of environmental pollution on human and ecosystem health.

 The University of Phoenix reserves the right to modify courses.